ahmetmithat/buggyamb/Docs/quick_tour.md

 ![BuggyAmb Crash Scenario 1](Images/browser_problem_crash_1.png)

-Also you may see the following errors if you make requests to any other page when you run this scenario.
+Also you may see another symptom and the following error may occur if you make requests to any other page when you run this scenario.
 I made a few requests to home page and the expected results page in new browser tabs after I run this scenario and I eventually ended up with this page:

 ![BuggyAmb Crash Scenario 1 - Connection Reset Error](Images/browser_problem_crash_1_connection_reset_error.png)